-The trail miles originate from three sources: the Cohutta And Big Frog Wilderness Georgia - Tennessee US Forest Service Map, my Fitbit, and 30 years running long distance.
+The trail miles originate from four sources: the Cohutta And Big Frog Wilderness Georgia - Tennessee US Forest Service Map, my Fitbit, eTrex Garmin 10, and 30 years running long distance.
 The miles on the Forest Service map are extremely accurate due to a measuring wheel being used.
 GPS apps may not be accurate when measuring trail distance.
 This is because the raw GPS fixes have a lot of noise on them.
 All modern phone-based GPS devices (called A-GPS, as in Assisted-GPS) are quite inaccurate when far from cell towers - Source.
 Regardless a mile in the wilderness always feels longer than a mile on the track for whatever reason.

 The rest of the trails seem accurate.
 Here is the link to the Cohutta Wilderness Trail 3D Map at Caltopo www.caltopo.com//m/20LG

 Some of the trails on the laminated Forest Service map are not 100% geographically correct.
 Rough Ridge is one that stands out.
 The Forest Service map is based on a USGS 1988 Hemp Top study and has Rough Ridge Trail going much farther east never coming close to Rough Creek.
 In actuality, the trail follows a tributary to Rough Creek and crosses the creek east to west if hiking north and continues to parallel Rough Creek on its left bank until the Jacks River Trail crosses Rough Creek and junctions with it.
 The Forest Service Topo map is still an excellent source for the field since you won't get lost using it.

 The Caltopo Mapbuilder Topo link above is an excellent source with the ability to view the map in 3D.
 The accuracy of the map is 100% except for one minor point.
 The river crossing locations are not accurate and in most instances not shown.
 This affects the Conasauga River Trail and Jacks River Trail and is understandable since there are 80 river crossings between the two.
 Beside this minor point, the trails are 100% accurate.